-Using Hive Warehouse Connector with Oozie Spark action
+Using Hive Warehouse Connector with Oozie Spark Action

-Hive and Spark use different incompatible Thrift versions.
+Hive and Spark use different Thrift versions which are not compatible with each other.
 If you have the Hive Warehouse Connector (HWC) JAR in Oozie's Spark classpath, there will be conflicting Hive classes.
-Classes can come from Oozie's default Spark classpath with the original signature and also from the HWC JAR with the changed signature because of the shading process.
+This is because it can come from Oozie's default Spark classpath with the original signature and also from the HWC JAR with the changed signature because of the shading process.

+Hive and Spark use different Thrift versions and are incompatible with each other.
 Upgrading Thrift in Hive is complicated and may not be resolved in the near future.
 Therefore, Thrift packages are shaded inside the HWC JAR to make Hive Warehouse Connector work with Spark and Oozie's Spark action.